kw-andy/just-go-dev-blog/_posts/2021-07-30-AWS-certif.markdown

 I got certified a few weeks ago, my first certification with AWS.

-I wanted to go on a long rant but honestly, this can be boring to read.
+I wanted to go on a long rant but honestly, this can be boring read.
-I will go for a merry Q&A with myself and I, hopefully funny to read.
+I will go for a merry Q&A with myself and I, hopefully funnier to read.

 Let's start.